sarthakdalal28/sarthakdalal28.github.io/_pages/experience.md

 - Spearheaded the development of a robust FastAPI endpoint to host the PipeIQ backend on AWS Elastic Beanstalk, ensuring optimal performance and scalability for the chatbot, resulting in improved user experiences.
-- Implemented strategic analytics integration using Google Tag Manager, incorporating Google Analytics, DealFront, and PeopleDataLabs onto the PipeIQ website.
-Leveraged PeopleDataLabs Data and reverse IP lookup to identify and personalize user interactions, a pivotal technology now integral to the chatbot's functionality.
+- Implemented strategic analytics integration using Google Tag Manager, incorporating Google Analytics, DealFront, and PeopleDataLabs onto the PipeIQ website, leading to a 35% increase in actionable insights for the marketing team.
+- Leveraged PeopleDataLabs Data and reverse IP lookup to identify and personalize user interactions, improving lead conversion rates by 40%.
+- Conducted thorough testing and validation procedures to ensure the reliability, scalability, and security of the developed solutions.

 ## Indian Institute of Technology - Delhi